The Wilson McKinley Story

 When the decision was made to release Now I’m a Jesus Freak as a double CD, it gave

-us the opportunity to put most of the band’s most important tracks out in a single
+us the opportunity to put many of the band’s most important tracks out in a single

 package.
 A 45-

-That LIVE album, titled Rolled Away The Stone, is in mix down stage as of this writing.
+That LIVE album, titled Rolled Away The Stone!
+(LIVE!
+1970 -

 The sound samples below give a little hint of what the Wilson McKinley Jesus Band was like in concert.
 I’ve included some great live photos.